orbitalquark/textadept/docs/manual.md

     textadept.run.build_commands['/path/to/project'] = 'make -C src -j4'
     textadept.run.test_commands['/path/to/project'] = 'lua tests.lua'

-**Tip:** you can set compile and run commands on a per-filename basis, and these commands can contain arguments so that you do not have to invoke "Tools > Set Arguments..."
+**Tip:** you can set compile and run commands on a per-filename basis.
+Also, Textadept remembers for the current session compile and run commands on a per-filename basis as you use them, and build and test commands on a per-directory basis as you use them.

 [`textadept.run.run_in_background`]: api.html#textadept.run.run_in_background
 [`textadept.run.compile_commands`]: api.html#textadept.run.compile_commands